ftlabs/ftscroller/README.md

 * `bouncing` Allow scroll bouncing and elasticity near the ends of the range and at snap points _(boolean, default true)_
 * `contentWidth` Define the scrollable width; if not defined, this will match the content width _(numeric, default undefined)_
 * `contentHeight` Define the scrollable height; if not defined, this will match the content height _(numeric, default undefined)_
 * `disabledInputMethods` Define any input methods to disable; on some multi-input devices custom behaviour may be desired for some scrollers.
-No inputs methods are disabled by default. _(object, default { mouse: false, touch: false, scroll: false })_
+No inputs methods are disabled by default. _(object, default { mouse: false, touch: false, scroll: false, pointer: false, focus: false })_
 * `enableRequestAnimationFrameSupport` FTScroller will use requestAnimationFrame on platforms which support it, which is highly recommended; however this can result in the animation being a further half-frame behind the input method, increasing perceived lag slightly.
 To disable this, set this property to false. _(boolean, default true)_
 * `flinging` Allow a fast scroll to continue with momentum when released _(boolean, default true)_
 * `hwAccelerationClass` FTScroller uses normal translate properties rather than translate3d to position content when scrolling, and triggers hardware acceleration by adding CSS properties (specifically backface-visibility) to this class on platforms that support it.
 Adjusting this class allows for negotiating complex CSS inheritance to override the default behaviour of FTScroller if you want to change or disable backing layers/3D acceleration. _(string, default an internal class which triggers backing layers)_